STAINING...change the color of your floors

 If you need some extra help in choosing a stain color we’re here to help.
 We’ll be more than happy to lend our professional expertise in getting you the perfect color for your floors.

-Just ask us when we come out to provide you with your quote.
+Just ask us when we provide you with your quote.

 HAPPY CLIENT feedback

 So happy that we chose Dustless Hardwood Floors.
 Our floors look stunning and we couldn't be happier.
 They restored our old pine floor that had been covered in carpet for years.
 Wow!
 Couldn't believe how nice they turned out!!
 Brian and his crew were just terrific.Sharon Moran - Cherry Hill, New Jersey | 5 Star Review on Google